Skip To Main Content

 • water-based environmentally friendly options and

-• We provide long-lasting and clear printing in all sectors with innovative UV-curable formulas
+we provide long-lasting and clear printing across all sectors.

 Which ink is right for your line?

-Get free technical advice from Electrojet engineers, and together we'll plan the perfect coding solution .
+Get free technical advice from Electrojet engineers and let's plan the best coding solution together.